 Each payment cycle can be divided into three standard phases:

-- settlement phase: from settlement opening time until settlement cut-off time, STEP2 calculates what each direct participant owes to every other direct participant, and sends the results to the multilateral netting module for settlement in TARGET2.
+- Settlement phase: from settlement opening time until settlement cut-off time, STEP2 calculates what the position of each participant is and sends the results to the TARGET2 Interface for settlement in TARGET2.

 Settlement of STEP2 in TARGET2

-Participating banks settle their STEP2 obligations by paying a net calculated amount in TARGET2.
-STEP2 first creates bilateral gross obligations and reports them to the banks, calculates the multilateral net positions and sends these multilateral net amounts to TARGET2 using the Ancillary System Interface.
+Participants settle their STEP2 positions by paying a net calculated amount in TARGET2.
+STEP2 first creates bilateral gross positions and reports them to the participants, calculates the multilateral net positions and sends these amounts to TARGET2 using the Ancillary System Interface.